RLNT/sinus-staff-list/CONFIGURATION.md

     - select `Yes` or `No`

     *Info*:
-    - defines if a user that set themself to deaf is counted as *away*
+    - defines if a client that set themself to deaf is counted as *away*
     - deactivated speakers do not count to this
     </details>
 </details>